 It’s important to realize that your ideal mate may not look very much like your list.
 But if you’re clear about the qualities you must have in a partner and the qualities you absolutely don’t want, your list will help you choose the person that’s right for you.

-3. Don’t Be Anything Less than Your Most Authentic Self
+3. Don’t Be Afraid to Show Your Most Authentic Self

 A lot of people give you dating advice that amounts to “Hide Your Crazy” but I completely disagree.
 Always be your most authentic self.
 That’s the way to attract a partner who loves you for who you really are.
 And if you’re turning off too many people with your authentic personality, that’s a sign that you should probably spend some more time working on yourself.